 1 teaspoon apple cider vinegar

 Preheat the oven to 180’C (350’F/Gas Mark 4).
 Line the bottom of the springform pan with baking paper, and lightly oil and flour the sides with coconut oil.
-Beat the chickpea water in a very clean bowl at high speed for 5 minutes and set aside.
-Place all the ingredients, except apple cider vinegar and chickpea water, into a food processor, and process until the mixture is combined.
+Place all the ingredients, except apple cider vinegar, into a food processor, and process until the mixture is combined.
 Pour in the apple cider vinegar and pulse several times to mix.
-Gently fold in the aquafaba (beaten chickpea water) while the batter is in the food processor bowl.
 Pour the batter into the prepared cake tin and bake for 55-60 minutes, until the skewer comes out clean.
 Set aside on a wire rack to cool for 15 minutes before removing from tin and allowing to completely cool.
 Spread coconut cream icing over the top of the cake with a spatula.
 Garnish with slices of apricots around the rim of the cake or with flowers for a special occasion.

 COCONUT CREAM ICING